SuperOfficeDocs/superoffice-docs/docs/database/tables/udtempsmall.md

 ---
-uid: table-udtempsmall
+uid: table-udtempSmall
-title: udtempsmall table
+title: udtempSmall table
 description: User-defined fields.
 During conversion of user defined fields the data is stored in this table. so.generated: true
 keywords:
   - "database"
   - "udtempSmall"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# udtempsmall Table (144)
+# udtempSmall Table (144)

 ## Fields